zaywalker/chevereto/README.md

 ### Docker compose

-> Note that you should change some value like,
+> Note that you should change some values like,
 * Asia/Seoul - timezone
 * your_mysql_root_password - MySQL root password to manage
 * your_mysql_chevereto_dbname - Chevereto database name